 Art/H 154.
-Art and Technology.
+Collaborations between Art and Technology.
 9 units (3-0-6); third term.
-From perceptual experiments in abstract art to hacktivism and neuroaesthetics, this course explores interactions and interventions between art and technology from the 1960s to the present.
-Our focus will be on artists and artists groups working in the last forty years who have taken developments in science and technology as their primary subject of inquiry and critique.
-Topics include experiments in perceptual technology, land use, scientific representations, bio-art, net.art and data use.
+From optical experiments in drawing and painting to hacktivism and neuroaesthetics, this course explores the history of collaborations between artists and scientists from the 1960s to the present.
+Our focus will be on artists and artists groups, such as Robert Smithson, Hans Haacke, Experiments in Art and Technology (EAT), Eduardo Kac, and the Critical Art Ensemble and exhibitions such as 'The Responsive Eye' (MoMA 1965), 'Software' (Jewish Museum 1970), and the 'Art and Technology Project' (LACMA 1971).
 Students will engage in a research project that focuses on a recent collaboration between art and science.
-Instructor: Robbins.
+Instructors: Robbins.